-The costs that are listed above are averages.
+The solar panel costs listed above are averages for roof-mounted solar systems (learn about the cost of a ground mount).
 Although they are good for setting a reference point, your system cost could be more or less depending on your electric usage and other factors at the installation site.

-Find out for sure how much your system would cost by requesting a free solar quote.
-This will start a simple process that will give you the tools to decide if solar is right for your home or business.
+Find out how much a solar system would cost for you by requesting a free quote using the button below.
+This will start a simple process that will give you the tools to decide if solar is right for your home or business

 If you're not ready for a quote, start with our Solar Buying Guide.
 This free guide will give you an in-depth look at solar energy.